kinnison/infrafish/README.md

 Then you can go ahead and configure it how you want.

+Note that `deploy` will ssh with an IP address so you should probably ensure you've acquired the keys for the new host this way first

 To deploy just one host you can do `deploy -i '.#systemname.system`

+If during deployment you get errors along the lines of:

+"Activation script snippet 'setupSecrets' failed (1)"

+Then you probably forgot to use sops to update the keys for things like the acme-credentials which are used for everyone.
+Look at `.sops.yaml` and decide what `updatekeys` you need to run.

+After the first full deploy, you'll want to log in and reboot the system, watching the console.
+If all looks good then you're clear to treat your new system like any other infrafish system, though you probably need to deploy the other systems to ensure they have the new VPN details for the newly added system